mohamedzrn/Mohamed-Zarandah-Portfolio/README.md

 Portfolio website made throughout the year of 2023

-This was a website built to showcase my technical skills, web design skills, and not least my creativity as a Creative Developer
+This was a website built to showcase my technical skills, web design skills, and last but not least my creativity as a Creative Developer